Guide to Buying Designer Items: Deciding to Save or Splurge?

 Before you splurge, whether that means $300 or $3,000, consider a few key things.

 Price: Is the item reasonably priced?
 Of course, all designer items feel slightly overpriced because you are paying for the brand and the quality of materials, but really consider is the price worth the item you are buying.
 For example, do you think it's worth to pay $630 for a Dior phone case that will most likely need to be changed in less than a year when you upgrade your phone or is it better to save to get a cheaper phone case with a similar look?

 Function/use: What are the actual function and use of the item?
-Remember those Louis Vuttion biker boots I mentioned?
-Well, the function is that they are durable bike boots which is a justifiable purchase.
-But the use is what made me stop buying, they are $1,200 boots that I would not wear too often because I live in a warm environment.
-However, choosing the right pair of sunglasses, such as a pair of Tom Ford sunglasses, is something that you could wear/use every day.
+Remember those Louis Vuitton biker boots I mentioned?
+Well, the function is that they are durable bike boots which is a justifiable purchase but the use is what made me stop buying: they are $1,200 boots that I would not wear too often because I live in a warm environment.
+However, choosing the right pair of sunglasses, such as a pair of Tom Ford sunglasses, is something that you could wear and/or use everyday.
 If you are on the fence or have to think about where/ when you can wear the item don’t splurge on them just yet.

 Don’t buy to keep something in its box for years, splurge on the items that you can always pull out and use.